Wei-N-Ning/autotimer/README.md

 Or if your project use CMake (3.10+), you may add autotimer as a git submodule (or download the source tree as a zip file from github and unzip it in your own project), then add this statement in your top-level CMakeLists.txt:
 `add_subdirectory(path/to/autotimer)`.
 Your own cmake target could "link against" autotimer like so:
-`target_link_libraries(mytarget PRIVATE autotimer)`, which adds the header file into your target's include path.
+`target_link_libraries(mytarget PRIVATE autotimer)`, which adds the header file into your target'summary include path.

 ## Misc